 Sadly, many people involved in DUI accidents have very serious injuries because these accidents often involve high speeds.

-Understanding New Jersey Car Insurance Policies
+How Does My New Jersey Car Insurance Policy Work?

 Car insurance policies in New Jersey are different than some other states.
 The type of insurance you have may limit your ability to sue for some types of damages.